 Great Smoky Mountains National Park is a premier place for birds.
 The crest of the Smokies towers nearly a mile above the foothills, creating a range in elevations and a variety of topographies that provide a diversity of habitats and microclimates for birds.
 From the high, exposed peaks, to the warmer, sheltered lowlands, some 240 species of birds have been found in the park.
 You can see where to find many of these birds on the Species Mapper.
 Sixty species are year-round residents.
 Nearly 120 species breed in the park, including 52 species from the neo-tropics.
 Many other species use the park as an important stopover and foraging area during their semiannual migration.
+Even with over 75 years of observations, the park still adds new species too its list.
+In the winter of 2016/17, both the Long-eared Owl and the Ross' Goose were documented in the park for the first time.
 View a list of Species of Concern in the park.

 Changes in elevation affect the types of vegetation that grow in the mountains and determine where many birds can be found.
 Some species are found only in distinct habitats at certain elevations, while others may range over several habitats.

 The spruce-fir forest of the highest ridges is similar to the boreal forest of Canada, and is the southernmost breeding range of the Black-capped Chickadee, Golden-crowned Kinglet, Red-breasted Nuthatch, Northern Saw-whet Owl, Blackburnian and Canada warblers, Veery, and Winter Wren.
 Chestnut-sided Warblers are common in blackberry thickets, the Dark-eyed Junco abundant in the trees, and Common Ravens soar overhead.